 We encourage you to apply for scholarships before starting school and throughout your time at Perry Tech.
 You always have the choice to reduce or cancel your loans if you receive scholarships.
 For information on scholarships, please email the Foundation Office or call 509.453.0374

-Only current Perry Technical Institute students are eligible to apply for PTI Foundation Scholarships.
+Only currently enrolled Perry Technical Institute students are eligible to apply for PTI Foundation Scholarships.
 The scholarships are offered in the spring and fall of each year.
-Students may apply more than once, but must complete a new application each time.
-Students who do not meet eligibility requirements or who are currently on probation will not be considered for an award.
+Students may apply each cycle, but must complete a new application each time.
+Students who do not meet eligibility requirements or who are currently on probation, including last chance agreement, will not be considered for an award.
 The number of scholarships awarded will vary depending on available funding.

 Students who put in the extra effort to take and pass an industry certification may be rewarded.
 Perry Technical Foundation will reimburse students in good standing up to $500 for certifications received that have been approved by their department.